-According to the local media houses, its first move of India to regulate the Cryptos officially.
-During the latest budget session, the government announced to bring cryptocurrencies and NFTs under taxation.
+According to the local media houses, its the first move of India to regulate the Cryptos officially.
+During the latest budget session, the government announced bringing cryptocurrencies and NFTs under taxation.

 India’s finance minister announced a 30 percent tax on any income from the transfer of digital assets.
 The FM also specified that there will be no deductions and exemptions in any circumstances.

 Any income from virtual digital assets is taxable at 30 percent.
 There will be no deduction with the exception of the cost of acquisition.
 The TDS is applicable beyond a specified monetary threshold.
 And the gift of virtual currencies is taxable in the hands of the recipient.
 The finance minister cleared while presenting the federal budget for 2022.